GammaGames/processing/README.md

 ### Color Lines

-Creates lines of random length colored randomly from an array of colors.
+Creates lines sized randomly according to 2 * fibonacci,colored randomly from an array of colors with a Gamma cut out of the center
 ![output](/color_lines/output.png)